 2. Eat an Anti-Inflammatory Diet

-One important aspect of improving your memory is providing your brain with the fuel it needs to protect against damage (like free radicals and oxidative stress) and operate at its best.
+One important aspect of improving your memory is providing your brain with the fuel it needs to protect against damage (like free radicals and oxidative stress).
 That’s why eating an anti-inflammatory diet is among the natural ways for how to improve memory.

-- Healthy fats, such as olive oil, avocado, coconut, nuts like walnuts, egg yolks, ground flaxseed and flaxseed oil
+- Healthy fats, including olive oil, avocado, coconut, nuts like walnuts, egg yolks, ground flaxseed and flaxseed oil

 - High-antioxidant foods, such as leafy greens, peppers, onions, citrus fruits, berries, broccoli, dark cocoa, acai, turmeric, herbs, etc.

-- Cold-water “fatty fish,” such as salmon, tuna, halibut, trout, mackerel, sardines and herring
+- Cold-water “fatty fish,” such as salmon, tuna, halibut, trout, mackerel, sardines and herring, which provide omega-3s

 - Superfoods like wheatgrass, seaweed and algae

 - Wine in moderation (about one glass a day for women, two for men)

 - Increasing circulation and oxygen to your brain.

 - Boosting neuroplasticity by stimulating growth factors and neuronal connections, including those facilitated by neurotrophins and myokines.